-Commented [WD10]: There was previous discussion with the HRB about this section being part of 25.060, but staff recommends leaving it a separate section as 25.020 is setup with this organization of the code. standards pertaining to siding, windows, and other materials listed in CDC 25.060(A); however, such buildings shall not be so stylistically different from adjacent buildings that they detract from the district's historic character.
+Commented [WD10]: There was previous discussion with the HRB about this section being part of 25.060, but staff recommends leaving it a separate section as 25.020 is setup with this organization of the code.

+Commented [WD11]: Previous HRB discussion about removing scale and massing, or defining it so it is clear and objective criteria. standards pertaining to siding, windows, and other materials listed in CDC 25.060(A); however, such buildings shall not be so stylistically different from adjacent buildings that they detract from the district's historic character.